liyao0123/SoftwareEngineering2021Desk3/README.md

 ## prerequisite: Git and Docker are needed to deploy this application.

 #### It takes 4 steps:
-1. git clone this project to linux file system
+1. git clone this project to Linux file system
   `git clone https://github.com/liyao0123/SoftwareEngineering2021Desk3.git`
 2. change directory into the application folder
   `cd SoftwareEngineering2021Desk3/application`
-3. modify the variables defined in env.env, or leave it as it is if you just want to test this application locally.
+3. modify the variables defined in env.env, or leave it if you just want to test this application locally.
    If you want to deploy this project with a remote server, you need to do two things.
-   1)change the host in env.env file as your own server ip
+   1)change the host in the env.env file with your server IP
    2)add a security group rule and open the 3000 port so that you could load our dynamic earth.
-4. run bash build.sh
+4. run bash build.sh file
   `./build.sh`

 It may take 3 or 4 minutes unitl the application up.